muratk5n/thirdwave/en/2022/11/battery-electric.md

 100%.
 You read that right, a lion battery should not be charged fully, only partially, almost fully up to a point, otherwise again, the battery goes bad.
 In fact some EV's have a [feature](https://toot.cat/@JimG/109946177003223832) that stops them from being fully charged.
+Let alone being a bizarre, and comical shortcoming, this "feature" assures a portion of lithium in a battery is by definition a waste, it sits there not to be used.

 [[-]](https://mastodon.social/@JimG@toot.cat/109946177063636386)